 Links to various computer and hardware manufacturers can be found on our Support Listing.

 Once the Zip disk drive has been installed into the computer, connect the IDE/EIDE interface cable to the back of the zip drive.
 Almost always the red or blue side of the cable represents PIN 1 and is connected with the colored side of the cable facing the power connection.

 Once the IDE/EIDE cable has been connected to the back of the Zip drive, connect the power cable to the back of the drive.
 This cable is almost always keyed and only goes in one direction.

-Once the Zip Drive has been connected to the computer, place the case back onto the computer and connect the keyboard, monitor, and power to the computer (we recommend that you do not connect all the cables yet, if problems are experienced you may have to disconnect all the cables again).
+Once the Zip Drive has been connected to the computer, replace the case back and connect the keyboard, monitor, and power to the computer.
+We do not recommend that you connect all the cables yet because if there are issues, you may have to disconnect them again.

 Because you are installing an IDE/EIDE device, it is required that the drive be setup properly within BIOS.
 Turn on the computer and as the computer is booting enter BIOS setup.
 In CMOS verify that the IDE/EIDE device is either setup as Auto or is setup as a 100MB HDD.
 It is important to note that older computers may not properly detect an IDE/EIDE device and it may be required that a BIOS update be obtained.

 Additional help and information about BIOS can be found on our BIOS page.

 Once the drive has installed and setup in BIOS or is detected by BIOS, the Zip disk drive should have been included with a CD, floppy, or Zip disk to install the software for the drive.
 Note: For users who have Microsoft Windows 98, 2000, ME or later the drive should be automatically detected and installed, but the default installation will not install the Iomega Tools.

 Drivers for the Iomega Zip drives can be found on our Removable and Tape Drive drivers page.